What is unsupervised learning?

 An obvious partial answer to these questions is that if the set of features being used does not intersect with the set of features impacted by a specific potential default, then this default will not fire the alarm system.
 Saying it differently, this fault will not be covered.
 Consequently, the more discriminant features one involves in the definition of the normality space, the more chance one gets to cover the multiple possible failures in the equipment.

-Why is Amiral Technologies’ solution for unsupervised learning so powerful and innovative?
+Why is Amiral Technologies’ software solution DiagFit for unsupervised learning so powerful and innovative?

-This is precisely why the Unsupervised Learning solutions of Amiral Technologies outperform alternative solutions.
+This is precisely why the Unsupervised Learning solution – the DiagFit software – of Amiral Technologies outperforms alternative solutions.
 Indeed, Amiral Technologies’ Automatic Feature Generation enables very rich and highly discriminant sets of features to be generated.
-This leaves small chances for faulty behaviors (even unseen in the learning data) to remain undetected.
-Moreover, the availability of such a high number of features enables the definition of voting systems that reduce the risk of false alarms as these can rapidly render the solution unacceptable by the practitioners and the maintenance operators.
+This leaves small chances for faulty behaviours (even unseen in the learning data) to remain undetected.
+Moreover, the availability of such a high number of features enables the definition of voting systems that reduces the risk of false alarms as these can rapidly render the solution unacceptable by the practitioners and the maintenance operators.